Heavy fighting around Syrian capital

-BEIRUT Syrian government forces battled rebels outside Damascus on Tuesday in what activists said was the worst violence in the suburbs of the capital since an uprising against President Bashar al-Assad began 16 months ago.
+BEIRUT Syrian government forces and rebels were locked in heavy fighting outside Damascus on Tuesday, activists said, in the worst violence in the suburbs of the capital since an uprising against President Bashar al-Assad began 16 months ago.

 Video published by activists recorded heavy gunfire and explosions.
 A trail of fresh blood on a sidewalk in the suburb of Qudsiya led into a building where one casualty was taken.
 A naked man writhed in pain, his body pierced by shrapnel.